Comparison

 Common Questions

-Rapid trigger allows a key to re-register immediately upon direction change — the instant you start releasing a key, it deactivates, and the instant you press again, it activates.
-The Wooting 80HE supports rapid trigger with 0.1mm sensitivity.
-This eliminates the fixed reset point of traditional mechanical switches, making strafing in FPS games significantly faster.
+Rapid trigger is a feature unique to Hall Effect switches that lets a key re-register immediately upon direction change — the instant you start releasing a key it deactivates, and the instant you press again it activates.
+The Wooting 80HE supports rapid trigger with 0.1mm sensitivity, the most precise implementation on the market.
+This eliminates the fixed reset point of traditional mechanical switches and makes counter-strafing in FPS games physically faster than any traditional mechanical keyboard can match.

-On Gavler's Best Mechanical Keyboards list, the Keychron Q1 Ultra ranks #4 and the Wooting 80HE ranks #6.
-Rankings reflect community votes from enthusiasts who use these keyboards daily.
+On Gavler's [Best Mechanical Keyboards](/lists/best-mechanical-keyboards) list, the Keychron Q1 Ultra ranks #4 with a community score of 8.5 and the Wooting 80HE ranks #6 with 8.3.
+Rankings reflect community votes from enthusiasts who use these keyboards daily — gamers, typists, and a lot of people who do both.
+One person, one vote, no affiliate commissions or manufacturer sponsorships influence the order.